nix-community/nixos-anywhere/README.md

     support.
 Most `x86_64` Linux systems do have kexec support.
 By providing your own [image](./docs/howtos.md#using-your-own-kexec-image) you can also
     perform kexec for other architectures eg aarch64
+  - The machine must be reachable over the public internet or local network.
+Nixos-anywhere does not support wifi networks.
+If a VPN is needed, define a custom installer via the --kexec flag which connects to your VPN.
   - Must have at least 1.5 GB of RAM, excluding swap.

 ## How to use nixos-anywhere